-While we don’t want to knock machine translation all together (just in case they do take over someday), they aren’t great at figuring out the meanings behind the meaning (back to nuanced language), which is often used in legal jargon, or in implicit business deals and negotiations where cultural taboos or accepted modes of communication (maybe you don’t want to lay all of your cards on the table) limit how a particular idea can be conveyed.
+While we don’t want to knock machine translation all together (just in case they do take over someday), they aren’t great at figuring out the meanings behind the meaning (back to nuanced language).
+This is often used in legal jargon, or in implicit business deals and negotiations where cultural taboos or accepted modes of communication (maybe you don’t want to lay all of your cards on the table) limit how a particular idea can be conveyed.

 Seeing the Complete Picture

-Don’t think of webpage translations as just words and sentences on a page that need to be translated.
+Don’t think of web page translations as just words and sentences on a page that need to be translated.
 Try to think of them as ideas detailing a company’s core values — and perhaps even its reasons for being.
 In other words, why would someone want to visit your site in the first place?
 These are all things a reputable translation service can help you achieve.
 Language and context go hand in hand — and it will benefit you greatly if you work with your translation team by providing both.

 Understanding How Translation Agencies Work (and Can Help You)